MicroEJ/docs/overview/index.rst

 Overview
 ========

-MicroEJ offers a comprehensive toolset to build the embedded software of a device.
-The toolset covers two levels in device software development:
+MicroEJ SDK offers a comprehensive toolset to build the embedded software of a device.
+The SDK covers two levels in device software development:

--  MicroEJ SDK for device firmware development
+-  Device Firmware development

--  MicroEJ Studio for application development
+-  Application development

 The firmware will generally be produced by the device OEM, it includes all device drivers and a specific set of MicroEJ functionalities useful